Best Broker for US ETFs as a Non-US Investor

 • Rotating between thematic ETFs based on news cycles.

-• Chasing US tickers when UCITS access is already sufficient.
+• Chasing US tickers when UCITS access is already sufficient — and the tax situation is cleaner.

 • Switching brokers repeatedly without a real reason.